jessicarush/javascript-notes/functions.md

 # Functions

-Functions are often used for code that you plan to call repeatedly, but they're also good for simply organizing related bits of code into named groups (even if you plan to only call it once).
+Functions are the fundamental modular modular unit of JavaScript.
+They are used for code reuse, information hiding, and composition.
+Functions are used to specify the behaviour of objects.
+They're also good for simply organizing related bits of code into named groups (even if you plan to only call it once).
+In JavaScript, Functions are objects are are linked to `Function.prototype` which is in turn linked to `Object.prototype`.

 In JavaScript, there are many ways to create a function.
 One way to create a function is by using a *function declaration* (another way is via a *function expression*, described below).
 A *function declaration* is a function that is bound to an identifier, or name.

 A barebones example of a **function declaration** and **function call**: